brillout/libassert/readme.md

 #### `assert.warning`

-If the error is not crictical then you can use `assert.warning` and the execution of the program isn't interrupted: your program continues to run even if the assertion fails.
+If the error is not critical then you can use `assert.warning` and the execution of the program isn't interrupted: your program continues to run even if the assertion fails.

 <br/>
 <br/>